Last Updated on November 20, 2022

 Edible Wild Violets in the Garden

 Violets make fantastic groundcovers, perfect if you’re trying to eradicate or limit your lawn.
-They will spread themselves all over and require little more from you than some water during long dry spells.
+They will spread themselves all over and require little more from you than some water during longer dry spells.
 Unlike grass, they do well in shade.

 And no mowing!